Another article here on human resource management

 - Monitor all absences and where stress-related, implement further initiatives that will lower pressure.

 If you have staff who have been off sick for more than a couple of weeks you should be pro-actively dealing with the absence.
-If you aren’t doing this then you leave yourself open to problems in a few months time.
+If you aren’t doing this then you leave yourself open to subsequent problems.
 Act now - it will be beneficial for you and for your employee.

 Give us a call if you have a current issue you want to discuss.
 Remember also that stress can be reduced by job design and by achieving employee engagement.
 Call us to discuss how you can make your firm less susceptible to stress disorders and hence how to resolve stress-related issues before they become an absence issue.